MarcinOrlowski/laravel-api-response-builder/docs/compatibility.md

  `ResponseBuilder` follows [Semantic Versioning](http://semver.org/).

- You need to worry about backward compatibility if you are upgrading from previous major version of the package.

 ### v3 ###

  * `success()` now accepts (optional) `api_code` too, therefore signature of this method as well as and argument